netliferesearch/bygg21-api/README.md

 ## API and query examples

-Our API is created using [Sanity]{https://www.sanity.io/}, which exposes a traditional HTTP based REST API.
+Our API is created using [Sanity](https://www.sanity.io/), which exposes a traditional HTTP based REST API.

 We have a single endpoint for all data, but use a query language called [GROQ](https://www.sanity.io/docs/http-api/http-query) to give us what we want.
 The query language is quite simmilar to GraphQL, but with more features.

+### Examples

 Endpoint:<br>
 https://q2a6l50y.api.sanity.io/v1/data/query/metier